The 2025 AI Engineer Reading List

 Voyager paper - Nvidia’s take on 3 cognitive architecture components (curriculum, skill library, sandbox) to improve performance.
 More abstractly, skill library/curriculum can be abstracted as a form of Agent Workflow Memory.

-Anthropic on Building Effective Agents - just a great end-2024 recap that focuses on the importance of chaining, routing, parallelization, orchestration, evaluation, and optimization.
-See also OpenAI Swarm.
+Anthropic on Building Effective Agents - just a great state-of-2024 recap that focuses on the importance of chaining, routing, parallelization, orchestration, evaluation, and optimization.
+See also Lilian Weng’s Agents (ex OpenAI), Shunyu Yao on LLM Agents (now at OpenAI) and Chip Huyen’s Agents.

-We covered many of the 2024 SOTA agent designs at NeurIPS.
+We covered many of the 2024 SOTA agent designs at NeurIPS, and you can find more readings in the UC Berkeley LLM Agents MOOC.
 Note that we skipped bikeshedding agent definitions, but if you really need one, you could use mine.

 Section 6: Code Generation